How to Arrange Flowers Like a Pro

 - Step back and see if you need to rearrange to get the right look.

-How I Arranged This Fresh Flower Centerpiece for the Dining Table
+How to Arrange a Stunning Fresh Flower Centerpiece for Your Dining Table

 Quick Tips for Arranging Flowers